openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    frontend_status: Done
    todo: The sum of two infinities of opposite sign should be NaN, but it is -NaN

-The binary operator '+' applied to two numeric type operands performs addition, and produces the sum of such operands.
+The binary operator '+' applied to two numeric type operands performs addition and produces the sum of such operands.

-The binary operator '-' performs subtraction, and produces the difference of two numeric operands.
+The binary operator '-' performs subtraction and produces the difference of two numeric operands.

 The numeric types conversion (see :ref:`Primitive Types Conversions`) is performed on the operands.

 The type of an additive expression on numeric operands is the promoted type of that expression’s operands.
-If such promoted type is:

--  *int* or *long*, then integer arithmetic is performed;
+If the promoted type is *int* or *long*, then integer arithmetic is performed.
--  *float* or *double*, then floating-point arithmetic is performed.
+If the promoted type is *float* or *double*, then floating-point arithmetic is performed.

 .. index::
    additive operator